Mr. Mister: 1978-1982: Formation

-Mainstream success
+1983-1988: Mainstream

 When the first Mr. Mister album, I Wear the Face, was released by RCA Records in 1984, Page was offered the chance to replace Bobby Kimball as lead singer of Toto, and later was offered Peter Cetera's place in Chicago; he refused both offers.

 Their second album, 1985's Welcome to the Real World—with lyrics from Page's cousin John Lang—was the breakthrough for Mr. Mister.
 All three singles were in the top 10, two of which hit No. 1 on the U.S. pop charts—"Broken Wings" and "Kyrie".
 The former was inspired by the book of the same title by Kahlil Gibran.
 They had several No. 1 MTV videos, and performed at the first MTV Spring Break show in 1986.

-That year, Mr. Mister had two Grammy Award nominations, including Best Pop Band (which was awarded to the "We Are the World" ensemble, USA for Africa).
+Mr. Mister was nominated for two Grammy Awards, including Best Pop Band.
+However, they lost the 28th Annual Grammy Awards to the global phenomenon "We Are the World" ensemble, USA for Africa.

 During this time, Mr. Mister toured with other popular acts including Don Henley, The Bangles, Eurythmics, Tina Turner, Heart, and Adam Ant.
 The band's third album was Go On..., which was not a large commercial success, and delivered only one top 40 hit in the U.S.

 During the 1980s, the group wrote and/or performed songs for several movies, including the title song for Stand and Deliver, and "Is It Love" as the outro track for Stakeout.
 "Don't Slow Down" appeared in A Fine Mess.
 The band also made concert appearances with the pop rock band the Bangles.